David-Seis/SecureYourAzureData/SQLSecurity/03 - SQLAzureSecurity.md

 Similar to the mechanism in SQL Server, <i>authentication</i> only pertains to whether or not you can log in to the server and database. <i>Authorization</i>, which is covered later, defines the rights and privileges for databases and database objects once the authentication of a Principal is determined.

 <h4>SQL Authentication</h4>
 In the case of SQL Authentication, the <b>master</b> system database (accessed by querying <i>sys.syslogins</i>) stores information for the Instance, setting a value for the Principal.
-This is linked to a correspoding database <i>sysusers</i> system table entry in each database that the Principal will access.
+This is linked to a corresponding database <i>sysusers</i> system table entry in each database that the Principal will access.
 This is a similar arrangement to a SQL Server installation, with the exception that in Azure SQL Database, you are using a logical "Server" rather than an installed Instance.

 Using SQL Authentication means that Azure SQL Database stores the password for the Principals.
 Because passwords are stored in the <b>master</b> database, it is up to the database owner to ensure that a password and account policy is applied to each user.